Our last caller, the recovering liberal, asked me a great question.

 There's a reason that the left is going after South Carolina.

-This is the stuff that greats me.
+This is the stuff that grates me.

 You had a really, really sad, horrible event.

-And it immediately practically immediately became a mechanism for the Democrat Party to advance in a political agenda.
+And it immediately, practically immediately became a mechanism for the Democrat Party to advance in a political agenda.

-You know, we get accused of politicizing everything, and I'm the we don't just sit here and we get up every day and look at the things we cherish and believe in under assault and attack, we get up and defend them.
+And we don't just sit here and we get up every day and look at the things we cherish and believe in under assault and attack.

 They're the ones on a political march here.

-We're on total defense, and to take events like this and convert them into usage or a crisis is exactly what's happened here.
+And to take events like this and convert them into usage or a crisis is exactly what's happened here.

-The reason this the way this has been used is to further the notion, Barry, that the entire South may as well be the Confederate flag.
+The reason this, the way this has been used, is to further the notion, Barry, that the entire South may as well be the Confederate flag.

 It's simply intolerable the way it is.